Understanding the Federal Reserve’s Structure

 How the Federal Reserve System Is Organized

-The System comprises a central governmental agency, the Federal Reserve Board of Governors, as well as 12 regional Reserve banks (and many branches) located in cities throughout the U.S.
+The Federal Reserve System comprises a central governmental agency—the Federal Reserve Board of Governors—and 12 regional Reserve banks (and many branches) located in cities throughout the U.S. The third main part is the Federal Open Market Committee, or FOMC.

-VIDEO: St. Louis Fed economist David Wheelock explains the history and benefits of the Federal Reserve System’s structure.
+VIDEO: Learn the history and benefits of the Federal Reserve System’s structure.

 Narrator: In the early part of the 20th century, a series of banking panics in the United States emphasized the need for greater control of our banking system.
 This ultimately led to the passage of the Federal Reserve Act in 1913.